monaca-samples/workout-app/README.md

 ## Setup
 You have to setup environment variables for the project to work.
-Create an `env.js` file inside the `/src` folder with the following content.
+Edit [`env.js`](https://github.com/juan-serrano-soria/workout-app/blob/main/src/env.js) with the following content.
 ``` javascript
 const env = {
   "WORKOUT_API_KEY": "...",